Perry State Park

 WELCOME TO PERRY STATE PARK

-Park permits are still required during the off-season when entering the state park campgrounds and day use areas.
+Park permits are required when entering the state park campgrounds and day use areas.
 All annual park permits are available at the park office.
-Also, be sure to inquire about the State Parks Passport at the time you register your vehicles through the Department of Motor Vehicles.
-The state park is open for use and if the office is closed, the appropriate fees can be paid at the self-pay kiosks.
+Also, be sure to inquire about the State Parks Passport at the time you register your vehicles through your County Treasurer's Office.

 The Kansas State Parks' Passport!
 The Kansas State Parks' Passport is available only during your Kansas motor vehicle registration process (new or renewal).
 It is available at a motor vehicle registration office, through the online vehicle registration site (www. kswebtags.org), or when renewing by mail.
 The parks' passport only costs $15.50 and is good for a full twelve months (one year) same as your vehicle registration.
 The park passport expires the same day your vehicle registration expires.
 For more information, contact Kansas Department of Wildlife, Parks, and Tourism, Pratt Operations Office at 620-672-5911 or call your state park office.
 Don't miss out on this great opportunity - Get Your Kansas State Parks' Passport!